Red Jacobite Rose Hat Set

 Beret – Circumference 64.5cm.
 Brim to crown 26cm.

 Fingerless Gloves – Width around knuckles 19.3[20.7, 22]cm.

 The Jacobite Rose Hat Set is composed of a beret and one pair of fingerless gloves in 9 shades of Alice Starmore Hebridean 2 Ply.
 The set is worked in the stranded circular technique.
 If you are new to this technique then there is a graded progression you can follow, starting with the beret which introduces double decrease shaping in the patterned crown.
 The fingerless gloves will teach you how to make thumb gussets and how to work each digit in the round.

 This kit includes a colour-printed patterncard with full instructions and all the yarn required to make the Jacobite Rose Hat Set.
 The beret is made in one size and instructions for the gloves are provided in three sizes.
 Enough yarn is provided in the kit to make the largest size of gloves.
-It is also shown here with a Staran pullover in Sea Anemone.
+It is also shown here with a woven wrap made in Hebridean 2 Ply, and a Staran pullover in Sea Anemone.